 - Vegetables

-- Other Agricultural Crops
+- Other farm Crops

-- Aquacultural Crops
+- Aquacultural farm Crops

 Grand theft may be charged as a misdemeanor or a felony in California.
 Generally, prosecutors will treat grand theft as a felony if it involves firearms or motor vehicles.
-The court will also consider an individual’s criminal history and the severity of the theft when deciding if a charge will be a misdemeanor or a felony.
+The court will also consider an individual’s criminal history and the severity of the types of theft when deciding if a charge will be a misdemeanor or a felony.

 Note that, unlike robbery charges, individuals can be charged with grand theft even if they do not use threats or force on another person.
+If you’ve been charged with stealing personal property beyond petty theft, our criminal defense attorneys may be able to help.

-Check Out These Examples of Grand Theft
+Types of Grand Theft

 There are many different acts that can be prosecuted under PC 487, including the following examples:

 Man A works with Man B. Man B always brings his personal laptop to work and plays games on it at lunch.
 Man A decides to take the laptop one day, while Man B is distracted.
-He walks off with a piece of technology worth over $1,000 and is guilty of grand theft.
+He walks off with a piece of the property owner’s technology worth over $1,000 and is guilty of grand theft.

-Go Over the Penalties for a Grand Theft Conviction
+Penalties for Grand Theft Conviction

 Misdemeanor grand theft and felony grand theft are punished in different ways in Los Angeles.
-Individuals who are convicted of misdemeanor grand theft can be sent to jail for 1 year.
+Individuals who are convicted of misdemeanor grand theft can be sent to a county jail for 1 year.
 A felony grand theft conviction can lead to 3 years of prison time.

 Note that the courts in California can add: